 Factitious disorders are of two types:

-- Factitious disorder imposed on self includes the falsifying of psychological or physical signs or symptoms, as described above.
+- Factitious disorder imposed on self: This type includes the falsifying of psychological or physical signs or symptoms.
 An example of a psychological factitious disorder is mimicking behavior that is typical of a mental illness, such as schizophrenia.
 The person may appear confused, make absurd statements, and report hallucinations (the experience of sensing things that are not there; for example, hearing voices).